NathalyaStefhany/Portal-Academico/README.md

 # Run the server in development mode
 $ npm run dev

-# The application will open on the port: 3333
+# The application will run on the port: 3333
 ```

 ### 🖥️ Front-end - Web